-Our tours incorporate the whole range of habitats and elevations found in Armenia and focuses on the most sought after birds of the South Caucasus region.
-Yet the tours are designed with less travel in mind to ensure that during your stay in Armenia you are enjoying nature and birds as much as possible, rather than spending most of time in a car moving from place to place.
+Our tours incorporate the whole range of habitats and elevations found in Armenia and focus on many of the most sought after birds of the South Caucasus region.
+Yet the tours are designed with less travel in mind to ensure that during your stay in Armenia you are enjoying nature and birds as much as possible, rather than spending most of time in a vehicle moving from one place to another.

 Our acquaintance with the country includes a visit to wetlands and fish farms in the Araks River valley situated in the vast Ararat Plain, which gets its name from the Mount Ararat, dominating the whole area.
 The plain is the densest populated and agriculturally developed area in the country, but it still holds impressive selection of birds characteristic of wetlands, semi-deserts and anthropogenic landscapes.
 A one-day visit to the area in spring-summer commonly produces over 100 species of birds.